Understanding DHCP

 How DHCP Works

-DHCP operates through a four-step process known as DORA, ensuring seamless IP address allocation.
+DHCP operates through a four-step process called DORA, ensuring seamless IP address allocation.

 The DORA Process